How to Upgrade Your ATR 72 Carbon Brakes?

 You may not need aircraft brakes to take off, but you certainly can’t take off without them.
 The ATR 72 has recently posed challenges for operators in acquiring adequate carbon brakes.
-Options for ATR 72 brakes are limited and expensive – and the only choice.
+Options for ATR 72 brakes are limited and expensive – and the only choice if you want your ATR 72 to be airworthy.

-ATR 72 aircraft previously relied on carbon brakes originally manufactured by Dunlop Aviation until Meggitt bought Dunlop and later discontinued the carbon heat stacks for those brakes.
-Meggitt and Safran are now the only companies offering carbon brakes approved for ATR 72 aircraft.
+ATR 72 aircraft relied on carbon brakes originally manufactured by Dunlop Aviation until Meggitt bought Dunlop and later discontinued the carbon heat stacks for the Dunlop brakes.
+Meggitt and Safran have developed alternative carbon brakes and are now the only companies offering carbon brakes approved for ATR 72 aircraft.

 When Will This Become a Problem?